The strawberry Pop-Tart case is just one of more than 400 lawsuits he has filed

 2021 is on track to shatter that record, with more than 280 total suits filed to date, according to Tommy Tobin, a lawyer with the firm.

 "We certainly know of Mr. Sheehan," said Tobin, who has represented companies in litigation brought by Sheehan, as have other lawyers at Perkins Coie.
-The firm has represented General Mills and Molson Coors.
+The firm has previously represented General Mills and Molson Coors — two companies currently facing lawsuits from Sheehan.

 He really doesn't like false labeling of vanilla